marklogic-community/grove-node/README.markdown

  `.env` files **should be checked into version control** and **should not contain secrets**.**Be careful not to commit any configuration file containing application secrets into version control.** Such secrets could leak if the project repository was ever hosted publicly.
 Secrets belong in a `.env.local` file, or an application-environment-specific file such as `.env.development.local`.
 Such files are listed in this project's `.gitignore` file by default, and should remain there.

-The following files in the root of this project's source code are valid:
+The following files in the root of this project's source code are valid.
+The existing environment is checked first, then the files in this list from bottom to top.
+The first value encountered will take precedence.

 - `.env`: Default, project-wide settings.
 - `.env.local`: Settings, ignored by git, which override those in `.env`.
-This is advisable to use in development, for example, for developer-specific configuration.
+This is advisable to use in development, for example, for developer-specific configuration. **This file is not loaded when `NODE_ENV` = 'test'** because tests should be consistent across environments.
 - `.env.{app-environment}`: Settings loaded only in a specific app-environment.
 This depends on the NODE_ENV.
 For example, `npm start` will load `.env.development` while `npm test` will load `.env.test`. `npm run build` will run in production by default and use `.env.production`
 - `.env.{app-environment}.local`: Settings loaded only in a specific app-environment and ignored by git.